This post may contain affiliate links. See our disclosure policy.

 - Slowly add chicken broth, whisking constantly with a large whisk.
 Bring to a boil.

-- Add diced potatoes and reduce heat.
+- Peel and cut potatoes into 1" cubes.
+Add diced potatoes to the pot and reduce heat.
 Simmer potatoes for 10-12 minutes or until potatoes are tender, stirring often.

 - Add half and half and stir until well combined.